rocket770/RS2_smart_factory/README.md

 # RS2 Smart Factory

-Project documentation is maintained in the GitHub Wiki:
+Project documentation can be found in the GitHub Wiki:

 https://github.com/rocket770/RS2_smart_factory/wiki